whoismatthewmc1/zk-module1/README.md

 | Testing and verification | Good |  All needed tests implemented |

 ## Findings Explanation
-Only 2 low impact bugs are being reported.
+Only 3 low impact bugs are being reported, and 2 Gas optimizations.

 Findings are broken down into sections by their respective impact:
 ---